-This (above, left) is what it looked like when it first went up.
-The big house next door, a sliver of which is visible to the right, belonged to Adele's sister, Emily Hammond.
+This (right) is what it looked like when it first went up.
+The big house next door, a sliver of which is visible to the right, belonged to Adele’s sister, Emily Hammond.

 The architectural preservation mandarins of New York consider 7 East 91st Street to be the finest Beaux Arts mansion in town.